awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-barcode-scanner ★14](https://github.com/noomerzx/vue-barcode-scanner)
  - [vue-heatmapjs ★2](https://github.com/BrockReece/vue-heatmapjs) - A Vue directive for tracking and visualising mouse activity
  - [vue-maze ★3](https://github.com/meganetaaan/vue-maze) - An itty-bitty maze game made as Vue.js component
+ - [vue-drag-verify ★1](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.

 ### Tabs

  - [vue-tabs ★70](https://github.com/cristijora/vue-tabs) - Simple tabs and pills.